-- Office Hours: Virtual office hours are held online via Zoom

-Conferences (Links to an external site.) from 9:30am -10:30am on Thursday, or by scheduled appointment (Links to an external site.) only. - Messaging: Use the Canvas mail tool (Links to an external site.) to message your instructor. - Email: aanita@ufl.edu
+- Office Hours: Virtual office hours are held online via Zoom Conferences (Links to an external site.) by scheduled appointment (Links to an external site.) only. - Messaging: Use the Canvas mail tool (Links to an external site.) to message your instructor. - Email: aanita@ufl.edu